Data Protection Information

 - You consented explicitly to the data transfer to a third party according to Article 6 para.
 1, page 1 lit. a GDPR

 - The data transfer is required for the contractual performance of the contract with you according to Article 6 para.
-1 page 1, lit. b GDPR
+1 page 1, lit. b GDPR, such as

 - Data transmission to the mail order firm which will deliver the goods you ordered